Assistant Professor in Sociology, Faculty of Social Sciences

 Elena Genova joined the School of Sociology and Social Policy initially as a Teaching Associate in Sociology in September 2017 before becoming an Assistant Professor in 2020.
 Previously, she had completed her PhD on young Bulgarian highly skilled migrants in the UK at the same School.
 She has taught on wide range of undergraduate and postgraduate modules at the School for a number of years.
 Elena has also worked as a research assistant at the University of Leicester on an international collaborative project on forced migrant women (asylum seekers and refugees) and their experiences of housing and healthcare support in Leicester.
 She has also a very rich experience as volunteer adviser, supporting asylum seekers and refugees in Nottinghamshire with advise on housing, education and benefits.
 Elena has also carried out a mixed-method research project for Belong Nottingham on Barriers to Employment for African migrants and refugees in Nottingham.
 She also won the 2015 Best Postgraduate Research Paper, awarded by the School of Sociology and Social Policy.
 Elena holds BA degree in Political Science from the St Kliment Ohridski Sofia University in Bulgaria and a MA degree in Global Citizenship, Identities and Human Rights with Distinction from the University of Nottingham.

 Elena's teaching interests closely reflect and are informed by her research activity and educational background.
 These include: theories on late/liquid/post modernity, identities, belonging, intra-EU… read more

 Elena's teaching interests closely reflect and are informed by her research activity and educational background.
 These include: theories on late/liquid/post modernity, identities, belonging, intra-EU mobility, highly skilled migration, policies and provision in relation to asylum seekers and refugees, EU citizenship, digital sociology, qualitative and quantitative methods etc.

 Elena has taught for several years at the School of Sociology and Social Policy on a variety of undergraduate and postgraduate core and elective modules as a seminar tutor before joining as a full-time member of staff.
-She has previously taught on the Year 3 elective module Migration and Transnationalism, co-convened the Year 1 core module Investigating Social Worlds and supervised many students who successfully completed their undergraduate dissertations.
+She has supervised many students who successfully completed their undergraduate and postgraduate dissertations.